nasa/instructions/docs/INSTRUCTIONS.md

 #### Billing Plan & Impact on Features
 A very small number of GitHub features depend on what billing plan your organization uses.
 This varies over time, so please refer to GitHub documentation for this information.

 Github.com/nasa is on a "legacy" billing plan until October 1st, 2022 at which time it switches to a “free” plan.
-Free plan has costs for GitHubActions and Package storage, so there may be a future point in time when those features would be curtailed for the heaviest users.
+Free plan has costs for GitHub Actions and Package storage, so there may be a future point in time when those features would be curtailed for the heaviest users.
 Any change would be announced.
 GitHub.com/nasa is not on an Enterprise plan as it would trigger internal policies that would require payment at the individual level resulting in less open source code released.

 ### GitHub Pages and Websites
 You must contact an administrator to help you turn on GitHub pages.
 Please let them know the branch being used and whether the starting `index.html` file is under the top level of the repository or the `docs` folder.